sarah-ku/hyperTRIBER/README.md

 save_dir <-  "./results/model/saved_output/"
 ```

-### filter according to replication and minimum counts
+### Filter potential positions according to replication and minimum counts
 This function filters out sites based on replication and minimum counts.
 This is very important as it reduces the run time of functions that we will be running later.
 The argument <b>edits_of_interest</b> is used to specify the edits that will be looked at.
 The argument <b>min_count</b> only keeps sites that have the minimum amount of the nucleotide of interest.
 Our minimum amount is set to 2.